Wayang Topeng or Wayang Gedog

 Animation tools

-The click-to-play animation (upper right) shows two industrial pushbutton switches surrounded by a virtual “photo studio” in a Cobalt model.
+- The click-to-play animation (upper right) shows two industrial pushbutton switches surrounded by a virtual “photo studio” in a Cobalt model.
 The mirrored hemisphere enables the reader to see the back wall, floor, and ceiling lights, which all contribute to the nature of the light reflecting off the switches.
-Face-on images of these switches were used in the development of a touchscreen-basedhuman–machine interface (HMI) for use in industrial manufacturing settings.
+Face-on images of these switches were used in the development of a touchscreen-based

 Surfacing